Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Fourier plane-wave series of stochastic electromagnetic channels

 \subsection{Connection to Karhunen-Loeve expansion}

 Let $h(t)$ be a band-limited stationary random process of bandwidth $B$ that is observed over a time interval $[0,T]$.
-Asymptotically as $BT \gg 1$, the eigenfunctions of its Karhunen-Loeve expansion approach complex harmonics oscillating at an integer multiple of the fundamental frequency $1/T$ and the eigenvalues' power are obtained by sampling the power spectral density of the process at these frequencies \cite[Sec.~3.4]{VanTreesBook}.
-Next, we show how this fundamental result applies to spatially-stationary electromagnetic channel fields, which we recall to be circularly band-limited in the spatial-frequency domain with maximum bandwidth $\pi\kappa^2$~\cite{PizzoJSAC20,PizzoIT21}.
+In the regime $BT \gg 1$, the eigenfunctions of its Karhunen-Loeve expansion approach complex harmonics oscillating at an integer multiple of the fundamental frequency $1/T$.
+The eigenvalues' power are obtained by sampling the power spectral density of the process at these frequencies \cite[Sec.~3.4]{VanTreesBook}.
+Next, we show how this fundamental result applies to spatially-stationary electromagnetic fields, which we recall to be band-limited in the spatial-frequency domain with maximum circularly bandwidth $\pi\kappa^2$~\cite{PizzoJSAC20,PizzoIT21,PizzoTSP21}.

 Consider the two 2D spatial-frequency Fourier harmonics